dfinity/candid/spec/Candid.md

 A client having missed the intermediate step will have to upgrade directly from the original to the newest version of the type.
 If two option type do not match up, its value will be treated as `null`.

-In practice, users are strongly discouraged to ever remove a record field or a variant tag and later re-add it with a different meaning.
+In practice, users are strongly discouraged to ever remove an optional record field or a variant tag and later re-add it with a different meaning.
+Instead of removing an optional record field, it should be replaced with `opt empty`, to prevent re-use of that field.
 However, there is no general way for the type system to prevent this, since it cannot know the history of a type definition.
 Consequently, the rule above is needed for technical more than for practical reasons.
 Implementations of static upgrade checking are encouraged to warn if this rule is used.